mahmoodlab/CLAM/docs/README.md

 For reproducability, all trained models used can be accessed [here](https://drive.google.com/drive/folders/1NZ82z0U_cexP6zkx1mRk-QeJyKWk4Q7z?usp=sharing).
 The 3 main folders (**tcga_kidney_cv**, **tcga_cptac_lung_cv** and **camelyon_40x_cv**) correspond to models for RCC subtyping trained on the TCGA, for NSCLC subtyping trained on TCGA and CPTAC and for Lymph Node Metastasis (Breast) detection trained on Camelyon16+17 respectively.
 In each main folder, each subfolder corresponds to one set of 10-fold cross-validation experiments.
 For example, the subfolder tcga_kidney_cv_CLAM_50_s1 contains the 10 checkpoints corresponding to the 10 cross-validation folds for TCGA RCC subtyping, trained using CLAM with multi-attention branches using 50% of cases in the full training set.

-For reproducability, these models can be evaluated on data prepared by following the same pipeline described in the sections above by calling **eval.py** with the appropriate arguments that specify the model options (--dropout should be enabled and either --model_type clam_mb or --model_type mil should be set, for evaluation only, --subtyping flag does not make a difference) as well as where the model checkpoints (--results_dir and --models_exp_code) and data (--data_root_dir and --task) are stored.
+For reproducability, these models can be evaluated on data prepared by following the same pipeline described in the sections above by calling **eval.py** with the appropriate arguments that specify the model options (either --model_type clam_mb or --model_type mil should be set, for evaluation only, --subtyping flag does not make a difference) as well as where the model checkpoints (--results_dir and --models_exp_code) and data (--data_root_dir and --task) are stored.

 ### Examples